"When You Step Into The Room You Are Family": The Life Of An NC Nurse

 With days full of physical assessments, patient advocacy, connecting with patients' families, and communicating with physicians, a nurse’s work is never done.
 And when a hospital is understaffed or under-resourced, nurses take on more patients and extra shifts.

-Host Frank Stasio talks with three North Carolina nurses about the challenges of nursing and the recognition of National Nurses Week: Ann King, nurse practitioner at Wayne Memorial Hospital and professor at East Carolina University's School of Nursing; Leslie Sharpe, nurse practitioner at Sylvan Community Health Center in Snow Camp, NC; and Erica Saunders, nurse at the UNC Physicians Network and the Triangle Regional Director for the North Carolina Nurses Association.
+Host Frank Stasio talks with three North Carolina nurses about the challenges and joys of nursing: Ann King, nurse practitioner at Wayne Memorial Hospital and professor at East Carolina University's School of Nursing; Leslie Sharpe, nurse practitioner at Sylvan Community Health Center in Snow Camp, NC; and Erica Saunders, nurse at the UNC Physicians Network and the Triangle Regional Director for the North Carolina Nurses Association.

 A nurse's assessment goes beyond checking the tests and reading the chart.
 "Oftentimes, you can take the patient's blood pressure.
 You can draw labs.
 You can do all of those things.
 Sometimes it can give you a picture of what is going on with the patient, but sometimes they don't give the picture," says Erica Saunders.
 "And you have an intuition: something is not right with the patient."
 Her intuition about a patient whose tests were clear were right; he was bleeding internally.